The long-awaited launch of ‘Penumbra’, the winning design from Haworth’s Celebrating Great Design Contest, has the A+D world enthralled!

 “Time spent in collaborative activities has grown by 50% or more over the past 20 years.
 Yet only 14% of leaders are completely satisfied with their organisation’s current ability to communicate and collaborate” – Shani Harmon and Renee Cullinan, Forbes Magazine.

 This is the climate Penumbra now enters: overstretched teams who have hitherto been required to work autonomously, a workforce which cherishes and understands the value of collaborative collisions (yet also finds them increasingly rare to happen across), and management teams which despair the opportunity for and access to a workplace behavioural model that harbours the potential to benefit productivity exponentially.
-“At this point”, says Penumbra’s Josh Carmody, “we decided to zero-in on the important functional requirements for collaboration in an increasingly agile workplace to design a range of furniture that facilitated flexible and responsive working environments.”
+“At this point”, says Penumbra’s Josh Carmody, “we decided to zero in on the important functional requirements for collaboration in an increasingly agile workplace to design a range of furniture that facilitated flexible and responsive working environments.”

 It’s a winner!
 Whether facilitating collective workplace norms or focusing on offering a myriad of applications for individual working preferences, Penumbra was rightly applauded for providing a sense of identity for the workplace without infantilising its workers.
-Across intelligent upholstery and fabric finishes that assist acoustical attuning, to the dynamic landscape of textures and forms throughout seating, table and integrated tech aspects of the range, Penumbra particularly caught the eye of A+D luminary Patricia Urquiola: “I think Penumbra was a fantatic project because there were few elements, but also a very open attitude to understanding the spaces where we work and the items we use. […I]t was very simple in some ways and I liked that a lot, but it was also very complex in another way.”
+Across intelligent upholstery and fabric finishes that assist acoustical attuning, to the dynamic landscape of textures and forms throughout seating, table and integrated tech aspects of the range, Penumbra particularly caught the eye of A+D luminary Patricia Urquiola: “I think Penumbra was a fantastic project because there were few elements, but also a very open attitude to understanding the spaces where we work and the items we use. […I]t was very simple in some ways and I liked that a lot, but it was also very complex in another way.”

 “Organic, sweeping lines throughout the entire range echoes the free-flowing of ideas and perspectives that emerges through the collaborative process.
 We really attempted to allow the form of each separate piece to be welcoming, to provide a very strong sense of engagement with its user, and to leave a bold impression that was still flexible enough to express different workspace identities”. – Brittany Pearce, Penumbra Design Team.